DaveSkender/Stock.Indicators/indicators/ChaikinOsc/README.md

 ### Minimum history requirements

 You must supply at least `2×S` or `S+100` periods of `history`, whichever is more.
-Since this uses a smoothing technique, we recommend you use at least `S+250` data points prior to the intended usage date for greater precision.
+Since this uses a smoothing technique, we recommend you use at least `S+250` data points prior to the intended usage date for better precision.

 ## Response